Saíd Martínez

-Héctor Saíd Martínez Sorto (born 7 August 1991) is a Honduran football referee who is a listed international referee for FIFA since 2017.
+Héctor Saíd Martínez Sorto (born 7 August 1991) is a Honduran football referee who has been a listed international referee for FIFA since 2017.
 He is also one of the referees for the Liga Nacional de Fútbol de Honduras.

 Biography

 Saíd Martínez was born in Tocoa on 7 August 1991.
 At the age of ten, he began the dream of being a referee with the example of his father, and made the decision in becoming a referee.
 With dedication and determination, he was the youngest to make his debut in football matches in the Liga Nacional de Fútbol Profesional de Honduras at just 18 years of age.

 With many hopes in his professional life, he decided to move to Tegucigalpa due to the lack of opportunities in Tocoa.
 He entered the Francisco Morazán National Pedagogical University, where in a few years he would study mathematics, later earning him the nickname “El Matematico”.